tschm/.github/README.md

   push:

 jobs:
-  basic:
+  pre-commit:
     runs-on: ubuntu-latest

     steps:
+    - uses: actions/checkout@v3
-    - uses: actions/checkout@v3.0
+    - uses: pre-commit/action@v3.0.0
+      with:
+        extra_args: '--verbose --all-files'

+  test:
+    runs-on: ubuntu-latest
+    steps:
     - uses: cvxgrp/.github/actions/test@main

+    - name: Coveralls GitHub Action
+      uses: coverallsapp/github-action@v2
+      with:
+        files: artifacts/tests/coverage/coverage.info
+        format: lcov
 ```

 Every push to the repository will trigger the workflow.
 It will run all jobs in the workflow.
+There are two jobs defined here: pre-commit and test.
-The first job is called basic.
-It will run on a ubuntu machine.
+Both these jobs run on a ubuntu machine.
+Each job consists of at least one step.
 The steps are the actions that will be executed.

+In pre-commit job we checkout the repository first and then
+run the 3rd party pre-commit/action step.

+In the test job we run the cvxgrp action performing
-The first step is to checkout the repository.
+all tests.
+The action would checkout the repository first.
-The second step is to run the pre-commit action.
+In the second step we share the coverage results
-The third step is to run the cvxgrp test action defined in this repository.
+with yet another 3rdd party GitHub action.

+It is very common to use external GitHub actions.

 There are many more examples of such workflow files in the repositories: